-Achilles Heel Care and Mobility Support
+Achilles Heel Care for Mobility, Strength, and Stability

 The Achilles tendon plays a crucial role in lower limb movement, supporting activities such as walking, running, and postural coordination.
 Mobility concerns involving the Achilles tendon may develop due to repetitive strain, postural adaptations, or biomechanical influences.
 While surgical interventions are considered in severe cases, research highlights the effectiveness of structured, non-invasive approaches in maintaining tendon function and supporting movement efficiency.